 Idlis are the South Indian treat to the world.
 They are soft, fluffy, white, savoury rice cakes steamed to perfection.
-Idli is one of the most healthiest breakfast options available today.
-The Urad dhal used in the preparation of idli is a powerhouse of proteins while the fenugreek seeds provide the much needed fibre.
+Idli is one of the healthiest breakfast options available today.
+The Urad dhal used in the preparation of idli is a powerhouse of proteins while the fenugreek seeds provide the much-needed fibre.

-When paired with Sambar or Chutneys they are a bliss, providing a nourishing and wholesome breaking – the – fast meal.
-They are usually made in round shaped moulds, though these days square, triangle and shell shaped moulds have also come up.
+When paired with Sambar or Chutneys they are bliss, providing a nourishing and wholesome breaking-the-fast meal.
+They are usually made in round-shaped moulds, though these days square, triangle and shell-shaped moulds have also come up.

 I shall get down to every minute detail, that you will need to know regarding idlis.
 It does require some preparatory efforts, which are easy to master.
 The grains undergo 3 main processes of soaking, grinding and fermenting.
-Rice and Urad dhal are soaked seperately usually in the ratio of 4:1 along with some fenugreek seeds for 4 to 6 hours.
-They are then ground seperately, mixed up , salt is added and left to ferment.
+Rice and Urad dhal are soaked separately usually in the ratio of 4:1 along with some fenugreek seeds for 4 to 6 hours.
+They are then ground separately, mixed up, salt is added and left to ferment.
 This is an All in one batter, as you can make a lot of recipes with it.

 Till the advent of the electrical wet grinder, we had to manually grind the flour in a heavy stone grinder, which looked like the big brother of the mortar and pestle 🙂 .
-It was a long and cumbersome process, but everybody managed to grind atleast once a week.
-Me and my sister had a hard time satisfying mom.
+It was a long and cumbersome process, but everybody managed to grind at least once a week.
+I and my sister had a hard time satisfying mom.
 She would have us grinding till she felt the urad dhal grains had become fluffy enough.

 Another way of making idli is by just soaking 4 cups of rice, 1 cup of dhal and fenugreek together for 3 – 4 hrs, and grinding them together with a handful of poha or cooked rice.
-Either way it gives soft idlis.
-This method is less time consuming .
-The only downside is that you get smaller quantity of batter, which will not last for a week.
+Either way, it gives soft idlis.
+This method is less time-consuming.
+The only downside is that you get a smaller quantity of batter, which will not last for a week.